 The browser used to be a window.
 Now it's the terminal.

-That shift happened quietly, over several years of enterprises moving their entire stack to SaaS, of authentication migrating from the server to the client, of identity becoming the perimeter.
+That shift happened quietly — enterprises moving their entire stack to SaaS, authentication migrating from the server to the client, identity becoming the perimeter.
 The result is that the most interesting attack surface in 2026 isn't a misconfigured S3 bucket or an unpatched CVE.
 It's the trust boundary the browser already lives inside.
+You've authenticated.
+The IAP verified you.
+The WAF waved you through.
+Everything that happens next happens inside a context the perimeter has already blessed.

-The Stealth System
+The Stealth Architecture

 // GHOST_PROXY: Stealth Cloak Interceptor